The Commissioner criticised the Home Office and accused officials of 'dragging their feet' when it came to reforming current regulations.

 “The Metropolitan Police must recognise the law and – it goes without saying – operate within it.

-“The statutory misconduct procedures provide important procedural safeguards for officers… those safeguards should not be circumvented, directly or indirectly, by the use of more informal internal vetting procedures.”
+“The statutory misconduct procedures provide important procedural safeguards for officers.
+Those safeguards should not be circumvented by the use of more informal internal vetting procedures.”

 He criticised Sir Mark’s comments about the Federation pushing for the judicial review, saying they “were frankly astonished to hear the absurd comments”.

-The Home Office were contacted by City London News, but they declined to comment.
+City London News contacted the Home Office, but they declined to comment.